Objects of Desire

 Named a ‘Most Anticipated Book of 2021’ by Lit Hub and The Millions

-'Astonishing - one of the best story collections I’ve read in a long time . . .
-Clare Sestanovich is stylish and skilled, an astute chronicler of contemporary life' - Brandon Taylor, Booker-shortlisted author of Real Life
+‘Astonishing – one of the best story collections I’ve read in a long time’ Brandon Taylor, Booker-shortlisted author of Real Life

 A college freshman, flying home, strikes up an odd, ephemeral friendship with the couple next to her on the airplane.
 A long-lost stepbrother’s visit to New York prompts a reckoning with a family’s old taboos.
 An office worker, exhausted by the ambitions of the men around her, emerges into the gridlocked city one afternoon to make a decision.
 A wife, looking at her husband's passwords neatly posted on the wall, realizes there are no secrets left in their marriage.

-In these stories, thrilling desire and melancholic yearning animate women's lives - from the brink of adulthood, to the labyrinthine path between twenty and thirty, to middle age, when certain possibilities quietly elapse.
-With powerful observation and mordant humor, Clare Sestanovich opens up a fictional world where intimate and uncomfortable truths lie hidden in plain sight.
+In these eleven short stories, thrilling desire and melancholic yearning animate women’s lives – from the brink of adulthood, to the labyrinthine path between twenty and thirty, to middle age, when certain possibilities quietly elapse.
+With powerful observation and mordant humour, Clare Sestanovich opens up a fictional world where intimate and uncomfortable truths lie hidden in plain sight.

 Objects of Desire is a book pulsing with subtle drama, rich with unforgettable scenes and alive with moments of recognition, each more startling than the last – a spellbinding, brilliant debut.